 JANUARY Ukip suspends a local councillor who said this month’s floods were caused by God, angry at same-sex marriage.
 I confidently predict this party will disappear into oblivion in 2014.

 FEBRUARY Smooth Radio announces Simon Bates will no longer host the breakfast show.
-His final Our Tune is Kill the Director by the Wombats.
+His final Our Tune is Kill the Director by

 MARCH Radio 1’s Nick Grimshaw forced off air to visit hospital after swallowing glass in his coffee.
 Police fingerprint Chris Evans.
 APRIL Jeremy Paxman announces he’s leaving Newsnight.
 Take it from me, I’m a shoo-in for the job.